Cerebellum

 Anatomically, the human cerebellum has the appearance of a separate structure attached to the bottom of the brain, tucked underneath the cerebral hemispheres.
 Its cortical surface is covered with finely spaced parallel grooves, in striking contrast to the broad irregular convolutions of the cerebral cortex.
 These parallel grooves conceal the fact that the cerebellar cortex is actually a thin, continuous layer of tissue tightly folded in the style of an accordion.
 Within this thin layer are several types of neurons with a highly regular arrangement, the most important being Purkinje cells and granule cells.
 This complex neural organization gives rise to a massive signal-processing capability, but almost all of the output from the cerebellar cortex passes through a set of small deep nuclei lying in the white matter interior of the cerebellum.

-In addition to its direct role in motor control, the cerebellum is necessary for several types of motor learning, most notably learning to adjust to changes in sensorimotor relationships.
+In addition to its direct role in motor control, the cerebellum is necessary for several types of motor learning, most notably in sensorimotor relationships.
 Several theoretical models have been developed to explain sensorimotor calibration in terms of synaptic plasticity within the cerebellum.
 These models derive from those formulated by David Marr and James Albus, based on the observation that each cerebellar Purkinje cell receives two dramatically different types of input: one comprises thousands of weak inputs from the parallel fibers of the granule cells; the other is an extremely strong input from a single climbing fiber.
 The basic concept of the Marr–Albus theory is that the climbing fiber serves as a "teaching signal", which induces a long-lasting change in the strength of parallel fiber inputs.
 Observations of long-term depression in parallel fiber inputs have provided some support for theories of this type, but their validity remains controversial.